conda/conda/docs/source/using/test-drive.rst

 **Install a package with PIP**

-For packages that are not available from conda or Binstar, we can often install the package with pip.
+For packages that are not available from conda or Anaconda.org, we can often install the package with pip.

 TIP:  Pip is only a package manager, so it cannot manage environments for you.
 Pip cannot even update Python, because unlike conda it does not consider Python a package.
 But it does install some things